 In the past, many new EU rules and regulations have been implemented in Liechtenstein that have made it necessary for market participants to have special licences for payment services, e-money and many other aspects in the field of financial market business.

-f) the issuance of electronic money pursuant to Article 3(b) of the E-Money Act.
+- the issuance of electronic money pursuant to Article 3(b) of the E-Money Act;

 Liechtenstein has implemented the rules and regulations according to EU standards; reference is made to the guidelines of the European Banking Authority (EBA).

-There is only one supervisory authority for Liechtenstein banks: the Financial Market Authority Liechtenstein (FMA).
+There is only one supervisory authority for Liechtenstein banks: the FMA.